Tracy Morton, MPH

 Tracy has worked in public health at the state, local, and tribal levels.
 She received her Master of Public Health (MPH) in Epidemiology from the University of Minnesota Twin Cities and has a Bachelor of Science in Environmental and Public Health from the University of Wisconsin Eau Claire.

-Tracy resides in Duluth, Minnesota with her family and wire haired dachshunds.
-She enjoys camping, hiking, mountain biking, figure skating, baking, and spending time with her daughters.
+Tracy went to middle and high school in a rural community in Wisconsin and resides in Duluth, Minnesota.
+She enjoys camping, hiking, mountain biking, gardening and spending time with her family.

 Tags